ScandalTheVandal/V55Cruiser/README.md

 Issued without apology.

-You really don't "get the Cruiser" in present times.
+You really, really don't "get the Cruiser" in present times.
+You think you do, you don't.

 ## What to expect: